Vietnam railways – HCMC to Da Nang, Vietnam

 I was able to live like a local and able to take advantage of the inexpensive lifestyle.

-I was bringing American dollars, and everything was in Philippine pesos making everything super inexpensive.
+I was bringing American dollars, and everything was in Philippine pesos, making everything super inexpensive.
 I had a local barber that I used every Monday for a $5 hot shave, drop-off laundry service was $4 a week, and a fast-food meal was a few dollars a week to give you an idea.

 I would see people going to work at 8 PM with McDonald’s breakfast and coffee, for example.